liamstamper/liamstamper/README.md

 - **Others**: Docker, AWS

 ### 🛠️ Projects
-#### Neural Net from Scratch
-- **Description**: Implemented a neural network in Python to classify handwritten digits from the MNIST dataset.
-- **Technologies**: Python, NumPy, Matplotlib
-- **Learnings**: Gained a deep understanding of the inner workings of neural networks and backpropagation.

 #### GitHub Readme Preview for VS Code
 - **Description**: Created a VS Code extension for seamless README.md previews, simulating the GitHub interface.
 - **Technologies**: TypeScript, HTML/CSS

 #### CellScope
 - **Description**: Implemented a full stack application to count and report cells in bone marrow scans.
 Done in colaboratation with the University of Iowa to be used in a reseach setting.
 - **Technologies**: Python, OpenCV, HTML/CSS, Flask